ManhanGroup/OLAF/README.md

 `python3 -m venv env && source env/bin/activate`

-## Disclaimer and Copyright Statement
+## Disclaimer
-This script should be considered Beta software.
+This script should be considered Beta software, published under an MIT license.
 It makes use of Pandas functions which perform arbitrary executions on a dataframe and therefore could possibly present a security vulnerability.
 The author assumes no liability whatsoever for any damages incurred by users.

-Copyright (c) 2024 Colby M. Brown, Manhan Group LLC